SFTtech/openage/doc/reverse_engineering/networking/08-movement.md

 The 3 bytes following *:action_identifier* are unused.

 *:monk_id*
-The ID of the monk who will drop the relic
+The ID of the monk who will drop the relic.

 ### Examples

 `7e 00 00 00 17 1b 00 00`

 >`7e` &mdash; action_identifier
 >`00 00 00` &mdash; zero
 >`17 1b 00 00` &mdash; monk_id